alhassy/emacs.d/README.md

     (setq ispell-silently-savep t)

+Let's keep track of my personal word set by having it be in my version controlled .emacs directory.
+[Note](http://aspell.net/man-html/Format-of-the-Personal-and-Replacement-Dictionaries.html) that the default location is `~/.[i|a]spell.DICT` for a specified dictionary `DICT`.

+    (setq ispell-personal-dictionary "~/.emacs.d/.aspell.en.pws")

 Nowadays, I very rarely write non-literate programs, but if I do I'd like to check spelling only in comments/strings.
 E.g.,